 If you are confident cleaning the sensor yourself, you should have:

 - Portion of light grit sandpaper, steel wool or emery cloth

 - An unused paper towel

-- Shut off the heating system’s power with its wall switch or breaker.
-If your furnace’s gas valve isn’t electric, you must switch off the gas along with it.
+- Turn off the heater’s power through its wall switch or breaker.
+If you don’t have an electric gas valve, you have to turn off the gas along with it.

-- Take off the heater’s front panel and trace the wire to the flame sensor.
+- Remove the heating system’s front panel and follow the wire to the flame sensor.

-- Take off the rod and use your sandpaper, steel wool or emery cloth to gently clean the metal rod.
+- Remove the rod and use your sandpaper, steel wool or emery cloth to lightly rub the metal rod.

 - Clean the rod with a paper towel.